Inflect logo

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps: There are over 2 direct on-ramps in the metro, enabling access to 16 cloud regions as of September 2025.
-High-performance direct connections are available for AWS and Microsoft Azure, ensuring low-latency hybrid cloud architectures for local enterprises.
+Direct Cloud On-Ramps: Over 2, enabling access to 16 cloud regions as of September 2025.
+High-performance direct connections are available for AWS and Microsoft Azure, supporting low-latency hybrid architectures for local enterprises.

 Internet Exchange Points (IXPs): The Norwegian Internet eXchange (NIX) is the primary IXP in the city, providing a critical platform for efficient domestic peering and reducing reliance on international transit for local traffic.